 Jen Langdon Ramming

 Megan grew up in Miami, Florida and has called Asheville home since 2003.
-Before joining OpenDoors, she served for 5 years as Executive Director at Odyssey School, where she was hired as a middle school language arts teacher in 2011.
-Megan has worked with students from preschool through college, teaching in classrooms for 13 years.
-She studied creative writing and child development at Pitzer College in Claremont, California, and graduated from UNC-Asheville with her teaching license and a degree in literature and language.
-She is a dedicated lifelong learner and is passionate about advocating for and guiding students as they discover, pursue, and create positive change for themselves and our world.
+Before joining OpenDoors, she served as Executive Director at Odyssey School and has over 13 years experience teaching students in preschool through college.
+She studied Creative Writing and Child Development at Pitzer College in Claremont, California, and graduated from UNC-Asheville with her teaching license and a degree in Literature and Language.
+She is a dedicated lifelong learner and is passionate about guiding students as they discover, pursue, and create positive change for themselves and our world.

 Keith D. Knox

-I moved to Asheville in 2005 as a stay-at-home mom after leaving the world of advertising in Atlanta and New York.
-I volunteered in the classroom as often as possible and saw first-hand the different education systems that allowed some children to thrive while others struggled year after year.
-Changing school systems so all students can thrive moves too slowly and kids grow too quickly.
-I joined OpenDoors because like Ninjas we work outside the system, moving stealthily behind the scenes removing barriers that get in the way of our students’ success.
+Courtney moved to Asheville in 2005 as a stay-at-home mom after leaving the world of advertising in Atlanta and New York.
+After volunteering in the classroom and seeing first-hand the different education systems that allowed some children to thrive while others struggled year after year, Courtney joined OpenDoors in 2012 because of the work we do outside the system, moving stealthily behind the scenes, removing barriers that get in the way of our students’ success.

 On Sabbatical, returning August 2021!

 I believe that education is the anecdote to poverty, and every child deserves to have someone in their life who advocates for them, every step of the way.
 I love being apart of a team that is working to help level the playing field for children growing up in under-resourced circumstances.

 Photography by Katherine Brooks and Lauren Simms.